Sowmyadeepikapl/JobZone/README.md

 ## 🚀 Overview

-JobZone allows users to input their skills and preferred location, or upload a resume.
+JobZone allows users to input their skills and preferred location.
 It fetches relevant job listings using the JSearch API and displays them in a clean UI with light/dark mode support.
 It also stores user entries in DynamoDB for future tracking and insights.

 ---